Ask a COVID-19 Question

 Enroll in Smart Traveler Enrollment Program (STEP) to receive security updates.

-Global Health Advisory– Level 4: DO NOT TRAVEL
+Global Health Advisory– Level 3: RECONSIDER TRAVEL

 - As of March 19, the Department of State advises U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 In countries where commercial departure options remain available, U.S. citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period.
 Read more here.